-- Individual tuition on a wide variety of instruments including piano, voice, guitar, strings, brass/woodwind, and percussion instruments (available with parent approval and at an additional cost to school fees). - Performance opportunities to perform at special events and school assemblies, within the broader community, and in external competitions. - Weekly lunch-time, before and after school ensembles.
-Open to students from Years 4 12. - · Classroom music from Prep Year 6. - Secondary classroom music for Year 7 and 8. - · Concert band programs for primary and secondary students.
+- Individual tuition on a wide variety of instruments, including piano, voice, guitar, strings, - brass/woodwind, and percussion instruments (available with parent approval and at an additional cost to school fees). - Performance opportunities to perform at special events and school assemblies, within the broader community, and in external competitions. - Weekly lunch-time, before and after school ensembles.
+Open to students from Years 4 - 12. - · Classroom music from Prep Year 6. - Secondary classroom music for Year 7 through to Year 10. - Concert band and jazz band programs for Primary and Secondary students.